terser/html-minifier-terser/README.md

 ## Acknowledgements

-With many thanks to all the previous authors of HTML Minifier, especially [Juriy Zaytsev](https://github.com/kangax), and to everyone who helped make this new edition better, like [Daniel Ruf](https://github.com/DanielRuf).
+With many thanks to all the previous authors of HTML Minifier, especially [Juriy Zaytsev](https://github.com/kangax), and to everyone who helped make this new edition better, particularly [Daniel Ruf](https://github.com/DanielRuf) and [Jonas Geiler](https://github.com/jonasgeiler).